psyb0t/telegram-logger/README.md

 - add trace id to logs
 - create external wrapper package based on telegramBotMessageHandler
 - build embeddable helper packages to interact with a deployed service
-- add telegram chat id parameter to /start and /stop so that superadmins can create and delete users manually
-- add example on how to run via bin release